-Thousands flee three swift-moving California blazes
+California wildfire advances on Malibu, one of three large blazes

 The blaze earlier ripped through Paradise, about 20 miles east of Chico.

-“The town is devastated, everything is destroyed.
-There’s nothing much left standing,” said California Department of Forestry and Fire Protection (Cal Fire) spokesman Scott Maclean.
+“The town is devastated, everything is destroyed,” said California Department of Forestry and Fire Protection (Cal Fire) spokesman Scott Maclean.

-“This fire moved so fast and grew so fast a lot of people got caught by it.”

-Maclean said an as-yet unspecified number of civilians and firefighters were injured, and that it could be days before authorities would know of any fatalities.
+Maclean said an as-yet unspecified number of civilians and firefighters were injured and it could be days before authorities learn of any fatalities.

-Paradise, located on a ridge, has limited escape routes.
-Traffic accidents turned roads into gridlock and residents abandoned vehicles and ran from the flames, carrying children and pets, officials said.
-One woman stuck in traffic went into labor, the Enterprise-Record newspaper reported.
+In Paradise, located on a ridge and with limited escape routes, traffic accidents turned roads into gridlock.
+That prompted residents to abandon their vehicles and run from the flames, carrying children and pets, officials said.

 “It’s very chaotic,” said Officer Ryan Lambert of the California Highway Patrol.

-Rescuers used a bulldozer to push abandoned cars out the way to reach Feather River Hospital and evacuate patients as flames engulfed the building, Butte County Supervisor Doug Teeter told reporters.

-The hospital was totally destroyed, Mike Mangas, a spokesman for operator Dignity Health, told Action News Now.

-The fire, which began early on Thursday, was the fiercest of several wind-driven blazes across California, during what has been one of the worst years for wildfires in the state.
+The fire began early on Thursday and was the fiercest of several wind-driven blazes across California, in one of the worst years for wildfires in the state.

-In Ventura County, “Strong Santa Ana winds (are) expected to continue through this morning,” the National Weather Service in Los Angeles said on Twitter on Friday.
-That helped double the size of the Woolsey Fire to 8,000 acres (3238 hectares), fire officials said.
+Strong winds were expected in the mountains and valleys of Ventura County and in coastal areas, the NWS said.
+Those winds had already help double the size of the Woolsey Fire to 8,000 acres (3238 hectares), fire officials said.

-Wind gusts of 50 to 70 mph (80 to 113 kph) were expected in the mountains of Ventura County and up to 50 mph in its valleys and coastal areas, the NWS said.

-Travel was limited on U.S. Highway 101 in the county, state highway patrol troopers said.
+Travel was limited on U.S. Highway 101 in the county, and parts of the highway were closed in both counties, highway patrol troopers said.

 Additional reporting by Bernie Woodall and Brendan O'Brien; editing by John Stonestreet and Bernadette Baum